-If the student does not agree with the decision of the CvB they may lodge an appeal with the Appeals Tribunal for Higher Education in The Hague.
-11.3 Appeals Tribunal for Higher Education (CBHO) If a student, having completed an administrative appeal or objection procedure, still does not agree with a decision on an objection made by the CvB or a decision of the CBE, they can contact the CBHO.
-The CBHO will then issue a final decision.
+If the student does not agree with the decision of the CvB they may lodge an appeal with the Administrative Law Division of the Council of State in The Hague.
+11.3 Administrative Law Division of the Council of State If a student, having completed an administrative appeal or objection procedure, still does not agree with a decision on an objection made by the CvB or a decision of the CBE, since January 2023 they can contact the Administrative Law Division of the Council of State (ABRvS).
+The Administrative Law Division will then issue a final decision.
 This may concern issues such as: